Uber CEO apologizes for “mistakes” after London license blow

 “We just didn’t realize when the passenger wrote in how serious it was,” he added on that.

+The company previously fought against a series of proposed changes to private hire vehicle rules in London — including a requirement for operators to have a fixed landline telephone number available for passengers to contact them at all times.

-Other problem areas listed by TfL are: Uber’s approach to how medical certificates are obtained; its approach to how Enhanced Disclosure and Barring Service (DBS) checks are obtained (which relates to carrying out background checks to ensure workers do not have a criminal record); and its approach to explaining the use of Greyball in London (aka an alleged internal software program the company created seeking to evade regulatory oversight).
+Other problem areas listed by TfL on Friday are: Uber’s approach to how medical certificates are obtained; its approach to how Enhanced Disclosure and Barring Service (DBS) checks are obtained (which relates to carrying out background checks to ensure workers do not have a criminal record); and its approach to explaining the use of Greyball in London (aka an alleged internal software program the company created seeking to evade regulatory oversight).

 0